arcxp-ce-support/Fusion-Training-User-Stories/README.md

 6. Once you are ready to deploy the bundle you will need to setup environment variables in the `environment/org-outboundfeeds.js` and or `environment/org-outboundfeeds-sandbox.js` files.
 Use the values from your local .env to set the `BLOCK_DIST_TAG` and `resizerKey`.
 Rename the files, replacing the clients org name with the `org` in the current names.
 Any values that should not be made public (resizerKey) need to be [encrypted](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md).

-Copy of your .npmrc to .npmrc-encrypted.
-Using the [secrets](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md) tab in the editor encrypt your github access token.
+Copy your .npmrc to .npmrc-encrypted.
+Using the [secrets](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/using-environment-secrets.md) tab in the editor encrypt your github access token using the corresponding OBF environment.

 ```
 @wpmedia:registry=https://npm.pkg.github.com/
 //npm.pkg.github.com/:_authToken=%{ your encrypted personal access token }
 ```

 Once you are ready to [deploy](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/deploying-feature-pack.md) a bundle, run the zip command.
+You will see some errors about missing @wpmedia packages.
+But the bundle doesn't contain any npm modules so you can safely ignore those.

 ```
 npx fusion zip
 ```

+Upload the new bundle that was created in the dist folder using the deployer screen and promote it to Live to run your new bundle.

 For more information on developing outbound feeds: